gatlinnewhouse/reedquest/content/posts/2013-02-14-thesis-christ-autumn-dobbins-13.md

 ---
 title: 'Thesis Christ: Autumn Dobbins ‘13'
 authors:
-  - "Sasha Peters"
+- Sasha Peters
 type: post
-date: 2013-02-15T03:33:33+00:00
+date: 2013-02-15 03:33:33 +0000
-excerpt: |
-  |
-    Sometimes, at the end of an odyssey, you have to walk around, waiting for someone to ask if your oar is a fan for winnowing grain.
-Sometimes you do a thesis.

-    Autumn Dobbins ’13, of Kirksville, Missouri is doing her Theater thesis on a new way of designing for the stage to reflect the digital age.
+excerpt: "|\n  Sometimes, at the end of an odyssey, you have to walk around, waiting for someone to ask if your oar is a fan for winnowing grain.
+Sometimes you do a thesis. \n  \n  Autumn Dobbins ’13, of Kirksville, Missouri is doing her Theater thesis on a new way of designing for the stage to reflect the digital age.\n"
-url: /2013/02/14/thesis-christ-autumn-dobbins-13/
+url: "/2013/02/14/thesis-christ-autumn-dobbins-13/"
 categories:
 - Cool Thesis of the Week
 - Top Stories

 ---
 <p style="text-align: center;">